ilBellu/nix-config/README.md

     > Entrypoint for home-manager custom modules.
     - `HOSTNAME.nix`: Defines the home-manager config for user@HOSTNAME.

 Proper Documentation, Structure graph, Entrypoints, Bootstrapping, and secret management are on their way.
-Meanwhile I'm including comments in every file both for my future self and anyone who decides to fork this repo
+Meanwhile I'm including comments in every file both for my future self and anyone who decides to fork this repo.

 I am particularly proud of my [NeoVim config](https://github.com/ilBellu/nix-config/tree/main/home/xenorock/features/editors/nixvim).
 It is not actually impressive in terms of being an IDE as I am still working on it and will add/refine keybinds and plugins when I need them.